actfree/freerbeing/content/en/post/patanjali-yoga-sutras/index.md

 Composed of 196 succinct verses which are dense with wisdom/information they are widely considered to be the core text from which modern yoga practice is derived\
 There are a great many commentaries and translations, ancient and modern, from disciples, scholars and students all over the world

-Patanjali defines yoga, what it is for, what it does and what principles are required to practice it\
+Patañjali defines yoga, what it is for, what it does and what principles are required to practice it\
 It contains no recommendations for specific techniques, but lays out the foundational precepts on which so many systems of yoga are built\
 In order to truly benefit from the practice of yoga, and of great utility on any spiritual path, a working knowledge of these axioms is of tremendous value, empowering the practitioner with greater competency and understanding\
 It is the original self-help manual